thecmart/manuals/Tutorials/Manual 3 Integrating ChatSDK into the new project.md

 10. Go back to your [Firebase Console](https://console.firebase.google.com/) , click on your app, click on **Database**.
 Scroll down to where it says **Realtime Database** and click on **Create database**.
 Start in locked mode and click **Enable**.
 Click the **Rules** tab.
 Delete everything in the box, then go to this [rules.json](https://github.com/chat-sdk/chat-sdk-android/blob/master/firebase-rules.json) file, copy everything in the box (approximately 355 lines), and paste it into the box in the firebase console.
 Click on **Publish**.

+11. Go back to the Firebase Console and click **Storage** on the left hand side.
+Then click **Get Started** click **Got it**.
+Now file storage is activated and the Chat SDK will be able to save user profile pictures and send image messages.

-11. This concludes initial setup of your project.
-If you would like for your app to have the ability to handle push notifications or handle location based messages, please follow the instructions below.
+12. This concludes initial setup of your project.
+If you would like for your app to have the ability to handle push notifications or handle location messages, please follow the instructions below.

-12. Now we need to configure the app to be able to handle push notifications.
+13. Now we need to configure the app to be able to handle push notifications.

 ### Push Notifications